yukikurage/jelly-docs/docs/v0.9/en/core-concepts/hooks.md

 ## As component lifecycle

 Hooks can be used as component lifecycle events.
 That is, it runs when the component is initialized and sets up a cleanup effect for when the component is unmounted.
+To do this, you need to use the `hooks` function.

 ```purescript
 hooks :: forall m. m (Component m) -> Component m